A-gardner-17/pinterest-data-pipeline441/README.md

 # Installation Instructions
 The project uses the standard Python installation.

-# Usage Instructions
-The project can be tested using the main.py

 # Project Milestone 1
 As part of this project I set up a GitHub repo and created an AWS cloud account.